krutt/lnd-krub/README.md

 - Dependency injection pattern for loose coupling.
 - Vite for front-end construction.
 - Vitest for API testing and BlueWallet compatibility maintenance.
+- Killed Object-Oriented Programming with fire when it came to ORM-like operations. 🔥

+> 👷‍♂️ **Pending tasks on the roadmap**

-- Paired with crontab for script-running.
+- Pair with crontab for script-running.

-Pending tasks on the roadmap

 - [BlueWallet Acceptance Tests](github.com/BlueWallet/LndHub#tests).
 - CI/CD: Reject commits which fail BlueWallet Acceptance Tests on `origin/master`.
 - Cache solution change: Change [Redis](github.com/redis/redis) solid-state drive caching to [Memcached](memcached.org).